 - students considering graduate study in religion or any aspect of western civilization and/or culture.

-The Certificate in Jewish Studies is the equivalent of an interdisciplinary minor.
+The Minor in Jewish Studies is the equivalent of an interdisciplinary minor.
 It provides students with the opportunity to enhance any undergraduate degree with a focused program of study that concentrates on Judaism and Jewish culture and history.
 Those enrolled in the program come to understand that various forms of Judaism emerged over the course of time and in response to changing conditions.
 Additionally, by studying the Holocaust and understanding the watershed nature of this awful event, students are better able to detect warning signs of future genocides anywhere, e.g. anti-Semitism, racism, and prejudice, thereby enabling them to contribute to making the world a safer and more tolerant place.